-Examples of Empathy in Customer Service
+Examples of empathy in customer service

-Hypothetical Customer Issue #1: “When my order arrived, it was three days late and broken.
+- Hypothetical Customer Issue #1: “When my order arrived, it was three days late and broken.
 This was supposed to be a birthday gift for my daughter, and now I’m not going to have this in time to give it to her on that day.
-I’m angry and I demand a refund.”
+I’m angry, and I demand a refund.”

 Empathetic Response: “Wow.
 I can see how that would make you angry.
 I apologize that this happened.
 Let me find out what I can do for you.”

-Hypothetical Customer Issue #2: “You’re the only store that sells X Product and I’ve been trying to order it, but every time I come to your site, it’s out of stock.
+- Hypothetical Customer Issue #2: “You’re the only store that sells X Product, and I’ve been trying to order it, but every time I come to your site, it’s out of stock.
 I’m super sad.
 I really want it.
 Can you help me?”

 Empathetic Response: “I totally get the disappointment.
 Let’s see if we can put you on a list to get notified as soon as X Product is back in stock.
-And, I will certainly see if I have access to find out when we might be getting more. ”
+And I will certainly see if I have access to find out when we might be getting more. ”

-Many people are ready to send a canned response to every query before they’ve even given it attention.
-Your staff needs to know how to read and digest the information customers give them.
-And, they need to provide relevant responses.
+Many people are ready to send a canned response to every query before they’ve even truly understood it.
+Your staff needs to know how to read and digest the information customers give them, and they need to provide relevant responses.

 First, let’s look at a hypothetical customer issue:

-“Hey, I ordered Product X several weeks ago and still haven’t received my package.
+- “Hey, I ordered Product X several weeks ago and still haven’t received my package.
 I haven’t gotten an email with tracking updates.
 Can you tell me whether or not my order was shipped?”

 Then, here’s what a canned response looks like:

-“Thank you for contacting us.
+- “Thank you for contacting us.
 Did you receive a confirmation email with your order number?”